f4exb/sdrangel/plugins/channelrx/demodssb/readme.md

 <h4>13.3: AGC clamping</h4>

-When on this clamps signal at the maximum amplitude.
-Normally this is not needed for most signals as the AGC amplitude order is quite conservative at 10% of the maximum.
-You may switch it on if you notice a loud click when a transmission starts.
+This limits AGC gain when signal rises up sharply avoiding peak audio overload.
+You may switch it on if you notice a loud click on strong signals after silences.

 <h4>13.4: Noise Reduction</h4>